DD2480-group16-VT25/code-complexity-coverage/report.md

 Document your experience in using a "new"/different coverage tool.

 How well was the tool documented?
-Was it possible/easy/difficult to◊ integrate it with your build environment?
+Was it possible/easy/difficult to integrate it with your build environment?

 ### Your own coverage tool